Configuring Cloud Native Compiler with SSL Authentication

 Perform Helm installation as shown in the general installation guide.

-By default, the Azul Zulu Prime JDK connects to the CNC service using SSL.
+By default, the Azul Zulu Prime JDK connects to CNC using SSL.
 If you installed without enabling SSL, you must use the

 -XX:+CNCInsecure flag to instruct the Azul Zulu Prime JDK to allow unsecured connections to CNC.